-So, you know that football is your sport and after reading our guide on the best online bookmakers you know where you’re staking your money.
+So, you know that football is your sport and after reading our guide on the best football bookmakers you know where you’re staking your money.
 The next question you need to address is what markets you’ll be betting on.
 Here we explain the top bet types every punter needs to know.

 Okay, it’s a straight forward one to start with.
 A match result bet is simply who you think will win the match.
 Every bet of this nature will present you with three options.
 A home win, an away win or a draw.

 The odds flex based on the game in question.
 For example, a cup tie that sees Liverpool host Accrington Stanley will offer what we call an odds-on price e.g. 10 to one on (1/10), which means for every £10 staked you’ll make £1 profit for a ‘home’ outcome whilst a ‘draw’ and ‘away’ will be longer odds e.g. you might get £10 profit for every £1 staked on the ‘draw’ and even more on the ‘away’.

 A double chance bet is very similar to the match result wager.
 The key difference being that you can cover two outcomes.
 Let’s stick with our Liverpool vs Accrington example.
 If you wanted to make doubly sure of winning you might opt for a bet that said Liverpool will either win or draw.
 This would come at worse odds though because you’ve reduced your chances of losing.

 You could also choose to cover a ‘home’ or ‘away’ bet if you don’t expect a draw with the option to go for ‘draw’ or ‘away’ also available.

 We’re sticking on similar lines again.
 A draw no bet simply sees you pick a home or away win.
 Your odds are generally partway between the match result and double chance bet.
 The reason for this is because your stake isn’t as exposed because it’s refunded in the event of a tie.